I enjoy writing about the products I have used and tested. I try to bring you the best product reviews possible!

-There are a lot of different things you have to think about when you buy a RC car.
-One of the most important is the price, set a price you would like, and look for the best RC car in that range.
+There are a lot of different things you have to think about when you buy an RC car.
+One of the most important is the price; set a price you would like, and then look for the best RC car in that range.

-In my top 10, I have very affordable, normal priced, and some expensive cars.
+In my top 10, I have a mix of very affordable, normal-priced, and some expensive cars.
 You will find all the information you need to make your decision.
-There is no better place to be if you want the best RC car for 2018.
+There is no better place to be if you want to discover some of the best RC cars of 2018.

 #10 Large Rock Crawler RC Car (12 Inches Long)

 I got this along with another Think Gizmos RC car for my daughter.
 She has been really into radio controlled cars lately and I thought we could have some fun with this.

 The truck is REALLY cool.
 Even just the first presentation of the truck is great.
 The box is pretty big, which got her excited, and the truck and controller are displayed really nicely in the window of the box.

 After opening the box, you need to have a philips head screw driver to remove the anchors on the box, as well as to insert the batteries.
 Once you get the batteries in it though, its good to go.